Criteria for mouth-watering chicken

 In animal feed, soy is a protein-rich crop, which is mainly imported from South America.
 Feeding soybean meal has advantages, but also many drawbacks.
 In order to make the chicken feed more sustainable, we’re also looking for an alternative to soy, which can be produced locally.
 Insects and worms for example.
 Chickens in the garden eat them, so why not?
 However, this has been banned since 2001 because, according to European regulations, insects and worms are ‘animal protein’.
 We, along with our farmers, are waiting for new regulations.

 Learning and improving together

-We also collect data about the health of the chickens from our suppliers.
+Since 2017, we also gather data about the well-being and health of the chickens from our feed suppliers, breeders and slaughterhouses.
 From their data, we get a good overview of the state of affairs and can come up with clear aims and priorities.
 For example, suppliers examine chickens’ feet for foot lesions.
 These are foot injuries from a damp floor or too little ventilation.
-Another priority is reducing antibiotic resistance.
+Another priority is reducing antibiotic resistance, by monitoring the use of antibiotics.
 We examine all this data with our suppliers.

 By working together intensively with suppliers and poultry farmers, we strengthen the dialogue in the supply chain and, together, we can work, step by step, towards more sustainable production.

 Three categories of chicken

 At Colruyt, OKay and Spar, you’ll find three kinds of chicken in the meat fridges and butchers: the ‘standard chicken’ (Belgium), the certified Val Dieu chicken (Belgium) and the Red Label (French free-range) chicken.
 Depending on the type of chicken they raise, farmers adhere to different quality criteria, such as the breeding density, the amount of grain in the feed or the rate at which the chicken reaches its saleable size.

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.